gatsbyjs/gatsby/docs/docs/page-node-dependencies.md

 ## How dependency information is used

 Page -> Node dependencies are used entirely during query execution to figure out which nodes are "dirty" and to figure out which queries don't have any dependencies yet.
 "Dirty" nodes are used to determine which query results are stale and need to be re-executed.
-Finding queries without dependencies is used as heuristic to determine which queries didn't run yet and therefore need to run.
+Finding queries without dependencies is used as a heuristic to determine which queries haven't run yet and therefore need to run.